waynegraham/registry.clir.org/_projects/2015-revealing-our-melting-past-toward-a-digital-library.md

 ---
 layout: project
-title: "Revealing our melting past: Toward a digital library of historic glacier photography"
+title: Revealing our melting past: Toward a digital library of historic glacier photography
 ---